marciot/html2three/README.md

 html2vr
 =============

-_html2vr_ is an experimental library for creating VR content using HTML and CSS.
+_html2vr_ is an experimental library for creating VR content using HTML, CSS and JavaScript.
 The library has the following features:

+* Float _div_ elements in VR space.
-* Embed images using _img_ tags
+* Embed images using _img_ tags.
-* Use stylesheets for sophisticated text formatting
+* Use stylesheets for sophisticated text formatting.
+* Design interactive elements using HTML, CSS and JavaScript.
-* See your hands using a Leap Motion controller
+* See your hands using a Leap Motion controller.
-* Easy-to-use, no WebGL or THREE.js knowledge required
+* No WebGL or THREE.js knowledge required.

+This library provides an effect very similar to [CSS 3D transforms] or the THREE.js [CSS3DRenderer], but neither of these technologies work in VR or in stereo. _html2vr_ attempts to bridge that gap.

 ## Online demo: